RikkaApps/websites/storage_redirect/guide/tutorial.md

 Now that we enable isolation for ExampleApp, the storage space available to it is actually a folder in `Android/data/com.example`.
 We call this folder "isolated storage".

-This app will only able to use the files in this folder, and the folders created by it will also be saved in this folder.
+ExampleApp will only able to use the files in this folder, and the folders created by it will also be saved in this folder.

 ```
 /storage/emulated/0